lyfofvipin/lyfofvipin.github.io/_posts/go_lang/2023-04-29-Println_in_go_lang.md

 It's a method provided by the package/library "fmt" that is used to display things on the console.

+## Printf

+It's a method provided by the package/library "fmt" that is used to display things on the console it is little different then the Println.

+### Difference Between `Println` and `Printf`.
+**Printf Supports Format specifiers But Println doesn't** ( Will be learning about `Format specifiers` in next blog post )

+**Println add an newline in the end but Printf doesn't**

 ### Printing Simple Strings.

 ```